waynodiablo/Oystercard/pills/git.md

 ![Step ten](https://dchtm6r471mui.cloudfront.net/hackpad.com_mKMM4CQ89LW_p.52567_1381248728928_Screen%20Shot%202013-10-08%20at%2017.11.59.png)

 Git is an incredibly powerful tool and it can be a bit daunting when you're first introduced to it.
-We'll cover some more commands and use-case scenarios in future lessons, but know for now that it's here to help your workflow.
+But know for now that it's here to help your workflow.

 ### Going back in history